dlanza1/ExDeMon/doc/users-manual.md

 ```
 metrics.define.<defined-metric-id>.value = <equation containing <variable-ids>> (default: <variable-id> if only one variable has been declared)
-metrics.define.<defined-metric-id>.when = <ANY|BATCH|space separated list of variable-ids> (default: the first variable after sorting)
+metrics.define.<defined-metric-id>.when = <ANY|BATCH|space separated list of metric variable-ids> (default: the first metric variable after sorting)
 metrics.define.<defined-metric-id>.metrics.groupby = <not set/ALL/space separated attribute names> (default: not set)
+# Variable that represent an incoming metric
 metrics.define.<defined-metric-id>.variables.<variable-id-1>.filter.expr = <predicate with () | & = !=>
 metrics.define.<defined-metric-id>.variables.<variable-id-1>.filter.attribute.<attribute-name-1> = <value-1>
 metrics.define.<defined-metric-id>.variables.<variable-id-1>.filter.attribute.<attribute-name-2> = <value-2>
 metrics.define.<defined-metric-id>.variables.<variable-id-1>.filter.attribute....
 metrics.define.<defined-metric-id>.variables.<variable-id-1>.aggregate = <not set|sum|avg|weighted_avg|count|max|min|diff>
 metrics.define.<defined-metric-id>.variables.<variable-id-1>.expire = <never|period like 1h, 3m or 45s> (default: 10m)
-metrics.define.<defined-metric-id>.variables.<variable-id-2>....
+# Variable that represent a set of properties for an analysis (could serve to configure an analysis: properties_variable)
+metrics.define.<defined-metric-id>.variables.<variable-id-2>.type = <analysis_type>
+metrics.define.<defined-metric-id>.variables.<variable-id-2>.<analysis-conf-key-1> = <value-1>
+metrics.define.<defined-metric-id>.variables.<variable-id-2>.<analysis-conf-key-n> = <value-n>
+metrics.define.<defined-metric-id>.variables.<variable-id-n>...

 # With different id, more metrics can be defined
 ```

 New metrics can be defined.
 The value of these defined metrics is computed from an equation configured with the "value" parameter.
-This equation can have variables, these variables represent incoming metrics.
-So, values from several metrics can be aggregated in order to compute the value for the new metric.
+This equation can have variables, these variables can represent incoming metrics or a set of properties for configuring a function.
+Values from several metrics can be aggregated in order to compute the value for the new metric.
 Equation supports grouping using (), and it applies the operator precedence and associativity rules.
 By default, in case only one variable is declared, value will return this variable.
 Equation will determine the type of the new defined metric.

 Functions that can be used in the equation with expected types and the type they return:
 * \+ float => float